mmphego/mmphego.github.io/_posts/2018-11-13-How-I-managed-to-harness-imposter-syndrome.md

 - Personal
 - Professional
 ---
-# How I managed to harness Imposter Syndrome!

 If you are reading this post, either you have suffered from *Imposter Syndrome* knowingly or unknowingly.